openjdk/guide/src/guide/jbs-jdk-bug-system.md

 The [Affects Version]{.jbs-field} field is used to indicate which releases an issue is applicable to, and to avoid having to set it to an exhaustive list of impacted releases the following assumptions are used to give that range:

-1) If an issue applicable to a feature release N it is assumed to be applicable to all (more recent) releases unless indicated otherwise (see [(Rel)-na](#usage-of-rel-na-label) below).
+1) If an issue is applicable to a feature release N, it is assumed to be applicable to all (more recent) releases unless indicated otherwise (see [(Rel)-na](#usage-of-rel-na-label) below).
     - Note that if it is reported against an update release then all we can say is that it is applicable to all the following update releases, not necessarily the next feature release as it may have been introduced in an update.
 Given this, it is always important to try and reproduce the issue in either the corresponding feature release or the following.

 1) If an issue is applicable to release N, then it can't be assumed that it is applicable to older releases less than N. It may be, but in general this is less important to know, as the majority of issues are only fixed in the latest feature release.
 If the issue is a crash or important in another way, then it becomes worthwhile to take the time to determine if it is relevant to earlier LTS releases.